The Great Law of Peace, GAYANASHAGOWA

 Checks and balances were also built into branches of the Great Law through a bicameral legislature and executive body.
 The Mohawks and Senecas constituted the “elder brothers” and the Oneidas and Cayugas the “younger brothers.”
 The Onondagas filled the role of executive power, including calling the councils to order and maintaining the privilege of veto.
 An Onondaga chief with the title of Atotarho would remain forever as Head Chief of the Great Council.

-One significantly notable aspect of Iroquois democratic decision-making was that it relied not on majority, but rather consensus.
+One significantly notable aspect of Iroquois decision-making was that it relied not on majority, but rather consensus.
 The Iroquois believed profoundly in the inter-connectedness of everything.
 Therein, they believed, could be found the universal truth to any situation.
 Debate was, therefore, less about a competition of ideas and the battle to be right, but rather more about the inclusion of public opinion and the search for truth.
 Deliberations, thus, were slow, orderly, and well mannered.
 Brilliant oratory was particularly prized.

 The Great Law instituted a system of federalism with limited power.
-Each longhouse resided territorially within one of the five nations.
+Each longhouse resided as a territorial within one of the five nations.
 Each nation was to maintain its own council and manage its own internal affairs.
 The Kanonsionni, meaning Longhouse, was the given name of the League—the one roof over all.
 Deganawidah used the symbolism of five arrows to illustrate the fortitude of the Confederacy.
 He bound them together and showed no man could break them.

 The house was meant to be adaptable and infinitely expansive.
 As new laws amended the Great Law, “new beams were to be added to the rafters.”
 As the Great White Pine’s roots grew further and further, additional nations would be added to the Longhouse and “new braces would be added.”
 Deganawidah, thus, envisioned the expansion of peace and abolition of war altogether.
 Indeed in 1715, the Tuscaroras were brought into the fold and the League became known as the Six Nations.